syegod/next-syepost/README.md

 ---

 Thank you for using Syepost!
-We hope you enjoy the platform.
+I hope you enjoy the platform.